HOW TO MEASURE YOUR DOG

 Place the towel over your dog’s back so it is level with the front of your dog’s front legs on both sides - this ensures it is lying straight on your dog.
 You can see from the photo that the front edge of the towel is now lying at the base of the neck.
 This is where the neck seam of the coat will naturally sit.

-Measure from the the edge of the towel (base of the neck) (1) to the rear of the dog at the base of their tail (2).
+Measure from the the edge of the towel (top of shoulders) (1) to the rear of the dog at the base of their tail (2).

 For the Girth (B), measure around your dog's middle, halfway between the front and back legs, as this is where the strap will fasten and helps me to work out the length of the strap required.

-Measure the circumference of the Neck (C) at its widest part.
+Measure the circumference of the Neck (C) where a collar would naturally sit.
 Please measure the neck quite tight as I will add a 10% additional allowance to the neck measurement of Custom Size coats (for round necks, and a 20% addition for polo necks) to allow room for the coat to be removed over the head and fit comfortably without restricting the throat.

 Please use the Further Information text box to provide any further information that you may feel to be useful.